Rag doll

-A rag doll is a children's toy.
-It is a cloth figure, a doll traditionally home-made from (and stuffed with) spare scraps of material.
+A rag doll is a doll made from scraps of fabric.
 They are one of the oldest children's toys in existence.
-Today, many rag dolls are commercially produced to simulate the features of the original home-made dolls, such as simple features, soft cloth bodies, and patchwork clothing.
+Today, many rag dolls are commercially produced to mimic aspects of the original home-made dolls, such as simple features, soft cloth bodies, and patchwork clothing.

 History

 Traditionally home-made from (and stuffed with) spare scraps of material, they are one of the oldest children's toys in existence.
 The British Museum has a Roman rag doll, found in a child's grave dating from the 1st to 5th century AD.
 Historically, rag dolls have been used as comfort objects, and to teach young children nurturing skills.
 They were often used to teach children how to sew, as the children could practice sewing clothes for the doll and make some simple dolls themselves.
-In America, from the colonial era up to the early 20th century, children of various statuses would play with dolls made from rags or cornhusks.
+In America, from the colonial era up to the early 20th century, children of various statuses would play with dolls made from rags or corn husks.
 Mass production of rag dolls began around 1830, when fabric color printing was first developed.